 - the need for non-repudiable digital agreements and

 - severe competition, which is pushing towards digitized and less costly processes.

-However, the implementation of these non-repudiable processes in a business infrastructure can be challenging, costly and time-consuming.
-Most companies do not have inhouse competence, neither in designing optimal processes (optimized on business aspects and legally compliant) nor in choosing and implementing the right technology.
+However, implementing these non-repudiable processes in a business infrastructure can be challenging, expensive, and time-consuming.
+Most companies do not have in-house competence in designing optimal processes (optimized on business aspects and legally compliant) or choosing and implementing the appropriate technology.

-On the other side, companies are reluctant to outsource the identification and signing service fully, as they risk losing ownership of important customer data.
+On the other side, businesses are reluctant to outsource the identification and signing service fully, as they risk losing ownership of important customer data.

 Proven and Reliable Signing Technology by Cryptomathic